John Patrick Hopkins

-John Patrick Hopkins (October 29, 1858 – October 13, 1918) was American politician who served as the 35th mayor of Chicago from 1893 to 1895.
+John Patrick Hopkins (October 29, 1858 – October 13, 1918) was an American politician who served as the 35th mayor of Chicago from 1893 to 1895.
 A member of the Democratic Party, Hopkins was the first of nine Irish American Catholic mayors of Chicago.

 Hopkins was a close friend and a political ally of Roger Charles Sullivan.

 Early life

 Hopkins was born October 29, 1858, in Buffalo, New York.
+He was of Welsh descent.